SPOClab-ca/dn3/README.md

-# DNPT - The Deep neurophysiology toolbox
+# DNPT - The Deep Neurophysiology Toolbox
 Bridge for training deep neural-network models with neuroscientific data managed using MNE.